eridani9k/coda/README.md

 ## Usage

-A full deployment of this example consists of:
-- 1 `Router` process which acts as a _reverse proxy_.
-- 1..N backend `API` processes load balanced by the `Router`.

 ### addresses.cfg

 `addresses.cfg` is a newline-delimited text file containing the list of backend addresses to be registered during the initialization of the `Router`.
 This file allows no other information; comments are not allowed.